AaltoVision/balanced-pioneer/README.md

 <img src="samples/fig_manip/305.jpg" alt="alt text" width="15%" height="15%"/>

-Figure: For real input images (far left), our model can change various features that it has learnt in a fully unsupervised manner.
+Figure: For real input images (far left), our model can change various features that it has learnt in a fully unsupervised manner - no class information was used during training.

-## Non-technical Summary

-PIONEER is a generative neural network model that learns how certain kinds of images, such as faces, are structured.
-It can be used to modify your input images in various smart ways (e.g. change the expression, make a male face more feminine, etc.) without losing sharpness in the output.
-The best-known generative models, GANs, cannot normally make this kind of general modifications to *existing input images*.

-This paper marks a jump in resolution and quality of the face images over the previous PIONEER incarnation, and makes the feature modifications more explicit.

 ## Abstract